 She is creatively committed to design of functional glass objects and artistic spatial installations.

-More important group exhibitions include Glass+A in Venice, 2014, Inspired by Nature, Hempel Museum in Denmark, 2013, Chroma Culture in Bullseye Gallery in Portland, 2013, Glass in Context, 2012 and 2008, in Denmark, LuxEuropae2002 in Copenhagen.
+More important group exhibitions include 45th Intvitational International at Habatat Galleries, Michigan, USA, 2017, International Glass Kanazawa in Japan, 2016, Glass+A in Venice, 2014, Inspired by Nature, Hempel Museum in Denmark, 2013, Chroma Culture in Bullseye Gallery in Portland, 2013, Glass in Context, Denmark, 2012 and 2008, LuxEuropae2002 in Copenhagen, 2002.

 Her fellowships and residencies include Corning Museum of Glass Studio residency and Creative Glass Center of America fellowship in 2014, Bullseye R&E Center residency in Portland in 2013, Norway in 2015, New Mexico in 2012 and Scotland in 2011.
 She received a Pilchuck Scholarship in 1999 and fellowship at the Creative Glass Center of America in 2001, a residency in New York in 2008, and in 2009 at the Pilchuck Glass School, WA USA.
-In 2015 she participated in International Glass Symposium in Novy Bor, Czech Republic.
+In 2015 she participated in the International Glass Symposium in Novy Bor, Czech Republic.

 In both 2008 and 2009 she received the Red Dot Design Honorable Mention Award.
 In 2011 she received the Design of the Year Award in Slovenia.
 Her works were selected for New Glass Review 37 (2016), 35 (2014), 33 (2012) and 29 (2008).
 She was Chevening scholarship receiver.

 Her works were published in international publications and are held in public and private collections.
 She works in her studio in Ljubljana.